 - Online List

-- Photos by various photographers posted by Alex Trabas.
+- Photos by various photographers posted by Alexander Trabas.
 This page for

 Morocco also includes the lights of Ceuta.

 - Historic postcard images posted by Klaus Huelse.

 Punta Almina Light, Ceuta, May 2008

 - 1855 (extensively rebuilt 1919).
 Active; focal plane 148 m (486

 ft); two white flashes every 10 s.
 16 m (52 ft) round cylindrical

 masonry tower with lantern and gallery, rising from a 1-story keeper's